larastudio/stedding/README.md

 You need to have Ansible installed on your local computer.
 This really differs from box to box See [Ansible Documents](http://docs.ansible.com/ansible/intro_installation.html) for instructions.

 ## Remote Server Requirements
-To run Ansible Playbooks properly on *Ubuntu 16.0.4* we need to setup a sudo user and make sure Python and some other packages are available so Ansible can run.
+To run Ansible Playbooks properly on *Ubuntu 16.0.4* we need to setup a sudo user and make sure Python and some other packages such as `ppa:ondrej/php` are available so Ansible can run.
 The setting up of a sudo user and adding of the SSH keys has been taken care of.
-So is the adding of Python.
+So is the adding of Python and Ondrej's PHP PPA.
 All you need is root access to the Ubuntu 16.0.4 box.
 Preferably using an SSH key.

 **NB** [Gist with useful setup tips](https://gist.github.com/jasperf/0be4439bbda9a324dd24e7300f357eb4)